open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 70% improvement relative to OTLP for similar pipeline configurations.

-With our previous experimental results now validated in production, the OpenTelemetry Protocol with Apache Arrow Exporter and Receiver are considered ready for general use.
+With our previous experimental results now validated in production, the OpenTelemetry Protocol with Apache Arrow exporter and receiver are considered ready for general use.

 ## Exporter and receiver components